SEVNICA, Slovenia -- The inauguration of Donald Trump is a big thing for a small town in Slovenia where the new U.S. first lady traces her roots.

 Sevnica residents have invited the U.S. presidential couple to visit.

 With Donald Trump's inauguration, Melania Trump becomes the second-ever First Lady of the United States to be born outside of the United States.
-London-born Louisa Adams, wife of sixth U.S. president John Quincy Adams, was the first. null
+London-born Louisa Adams, wife of sixth U.S. president John Quincy Adams, was the first.

 Melania Trump's hometown in Slovenia marks inauguration